Candidates & Parties

 Please contact your political party for information on local precinct caucus locations.

 How do I know what precinct I am in?

-You can find your precinct number, by looking up your registration at www.GoVoteColorado.com or contacting the Summit County Elections Division.
+You can find your precinct number, by looking up your registration at www.GoVoteColorado.gov, looking up your address on the Interactive Election Map, or contacting the Summit County Elections Division.